 Subconscious Fat at 30,000 ft

-My grandmother lived to be 104 years old.
-She recently passed away in 2022.
+My grandmother, who lived to be 104 years old, passed away in 2022.
 She was a great-grandma, and I was lucky to have had her for so long.
-She always cooked, being a traditional stay-at-home wife.
-My grandfather worked 12 hour or more days at his South Beach restaurant, Puerto Sagua.
+She was a traditional stay-at-home wife who always cooked.
+My grandfather worked 12 hours or more 7 days a week at his South Beach restaurant, Puerto Sagua.

-Growing up, I lived in my grandmother’s home and saw her cook and serve my grandfather and uncle.
+Growing up, I lived in my grandmother’s home and watched her cook and serve my grandfather and uncle.

 My grandfather and uncle were quiet men and never said thank you to my grandmother when she served them.
-Unfortunately, I also picked up the ugly habit, modeling the older men around me.
+Unfortunately, I also developed the ugly habit of modeling the older men around me.
 Yet, this was happening at a completely subconscious level.
 I’ve always said thank you if I ate at a friend’s house or was served by a waiter at a restaurant, but I didn’t do it when my grandmother served and cooked for me.

 “So why don’t you admit you were a jerk?”